leilaicruz/machine-learning-for-yeast/replication-code-of-the-paper.md

 - This problem belong to the category of supervised learning.
-- I choose Support vector machine because it was the one used in the paper, this is a classification method used mainly when blinary classification is required.
+- I choose Support vector machine because it was the one used in the paper, this is a classification method used mainly when binary classification is required.
+  - Technically, SVM, optimize a hyperplane such as the distance between point of the different classes is maximixed.

 # Training and testing the model